Syllable Lists

 By the way, we have used leading zeros at "001" in the list above (the same applies to the lists available in the WordCreator).
 The leading zeros are only used because of clarity so that you can better see the letters at the same position under each other.
 You can also write 1 instead of 001 having the same effect.

-As mentioned above, the length of the defined syllables does not matter and can be mixed like you want.
+As already mentioned, the length or the structure of the defined syllables does not matter.
+So, also syllables of different types can be mixed with each other as desired.

 2 A